 - Illinois Department of Revenue

-There you have it—the most comprehensive guide on Illinois' sales tax for ecommerce brands.
-If you'd rather not go through the hassle of managing sales tax yourself, get a demo with Numeral.
+There you have it — the most comprehensive guide on Illinois sales tax for ecommerce brands.
+Tax code can be overwhelming and challenging to comprehend, even for experts.
+If you'd rather focus more on building your business instead of the hassle of managing sales tax yourself, we'd love to offer you a free demo with Numeral.